gislaine-venancio/gavenancio726/README.md

 ## 👋 Hi, I'm Gislaine

 I'm a QA Engineer based in **Cork, Ireland 🇮🇪**, with a background that combines software testing with over **10 years of experience in quality systems, risk analysis, and compliance** in regulated industries — Healthcare, Manufacturing, and Food Safety.

 That background is what shapes how I approach software quality:
 I don't just find bugs — I think about **risk, process, and prevention**.

-Continuously expanding my QA portfolio while working in a regulated healthcare environment and actively seeking my first dedicated **QA Engineer role in Ireland or remote**.
+Continuously expanding my QA portfolio while working in a regulated healthcare environment and actively seeking my next **QA Engineer role in Ireland or remote**.

 ---